netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 - A running OpenShift[*] cluster, configured as a hub with RHACM.
 The full documentation is [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/install/installing), but for the purpose of this blog I am simply installing the "Advanced Cluster Management for Kubernetes" operator from console Operator Hub, with the default `MultiClusterHub` resource.
 - Other clusters imported in RHACM.
 To do this, you are well guided when using the OpenShift Console, after selecting "All Clusters" in the top-left dropdown list.
 - NetObserv operator installed and configured on each cluster to monitor.
-This can also be done entirely from the OpenShift Console, via OperatorHub.
+This can also be done entirely from the OpenShift Console, via OperatorHub, or even better, directly piloted via RHACM policies.
+We [provide some templates](https://github.com/netobserv/documents/tree/main/examples/ACM/policies) to help you do that.
+If you choose to use them, install is triggered by adding a label `netobserv=true` on clusters; but be aware that at the time of writing, it does not cover installing Loki, which means you don't get full-featured NetObserv.

 _*: nothing should stop you from doing the same with other Kubernetes flavours, but this blog will focus on OpenShift as it contains a few references to the OpenShift Console, and assumes Prometheus-based monitoring is set up on each cluster like is provided out of the box with OpenShift._